Andydiii/Coffee-Tracker/README.md

 # React + Vite
-- firebase for all of the backend databse
+- firebase for all of the backend database and server
 - authentication